Xbox/Bethesda E3 2021: Where were games like Avowed, Perfect Dark, and Fable?

 - Contraband

-- InXiles’ next game
+- InXile’s next game

 - Compulsion’s next game